omar93939/omar93939/README.md

 [![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://codestackr.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/codeSTACKr?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=codeSTACKr)

-## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+## I'm a Student currently studying for my Computer Engineering bachelor at the University of Twente!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Work on some of my own projects, Contribute more to Open Source projects and Get Employed!
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to game (my peak elo in the popular moba League Of Legends is Diamond 2 and was hit in 2019!)

 ### Connect with me: